Why We Should All Care About The Fatherless Daughter Syndrome

 Since childhood, fathers have a critical impact on their daughters’ lives as they are both their first guides to the outside world and their first reflections of themselves, symbol of recognition of their own value.
 A healthy and uninterrupted relationship between a father and a daughter greatly helps to create a positive self-image and therefore will have a positive influence on her aspirations and relationships.
 When this relationship is suddenly broken for some reason, the daughter’s cycle of identity development is also interrupted.
 Adolescence and preadolescence are critical times where young women build themselves: their body change, they make a transition from girls to young women, and in this transition, the father’s role is important.
 The emotional trauma caused by father loss not only weakens the girl, but creates a void she will somehow try to fill by all means possible.
 Consequently, she becomes exposed to all forms of danger and abuse.
 Fatherless young women often become self-destructive, violent, vulnerable, sexually promiscuous, prone to abuse, unstable and develop a conflictual relationship with their femininity and sexuality.
 They find it difficult to trust and live in constant fear of abandonment which sometimes lead them to make unhealthy choices for themselves in order to please others and feel accepted.
 In their professional and social lives, the absence of a paternal figure, that of a guide and protector, manifests itself through a lack of self-worth and consequently create more difficulties for them to be stable and become autonomous.
 Or conversely, they become obsessed with their professional achievements that give them the illusion to fill that void.

 Romantic relationships is undoubtedly the area in which the impact of father loss is felt the most in young women’s life.
 Growing up, a father figure is similar to that of the “Prince Charming”, a sort of masculine ideal in a girl’s mind.
 It’s her first male reference, one that embodies the values necessary for her to build her identity: guidance, protection, authority, discipline, kindness, confidence and absolute love.
 When they become adults, women’s choices of partners are highly influenced by this ideal (and illusory) image of the father figure and the relationship they had or would have loved to have with him, thus causing unhealthy and often abusive relationships.
 Many of these women will particularly struggle during separation and break-ups as they make an emotional projection of their dads on their partner, while others experience more difficulties to trust, express their feelings and commit.
-It is common that fatherless young women unconsciously repeat the same relationships patterns that manifest through a constant fear of abandonment, insecurities, difficulties to open up, a conflictual relationship to male authority and defence mechanisms.
+It is common that fatherless young women unconsciously repeat the same relationships patterns that manifest through a constant fear of abandonment, insecurities, difficulties to open up, a conflictual relationship to male authority and defense mechanisms.
 They usually create a shell around themselves that seems strong on the outside, but deep inside, they remain extremely vulnerable.

 “What is complicated when a father dies, especially when his daughter is still young, it’s the fact that she’s no longer able, during her adolescence, to make him fall from his pedestal.
 And it’s frequent that, when she becomes a woman, she chooses a partner of the same age her father would have or the age at which he died, a sign that she remains committed to a certain image of him.
 As for the girls who were abandoned by their father, many grow up with the idea that they were unable to keep him, and no man will ever love them because they are not good enough to their eyes.
 “Didier Lauru, psychoanalyst